DataRootUniversity/ds-fundamentals/final-project/DOC.md

 ```
 Upload the image to the [Docker Hub](https://hub.docker.com/), submit your project, and that's it.

 Now it's time to come up with a task and data, and implement all the steps from the tutorial for your own project.
 Good luck, have fun!

+If you have any questions, write `@DRU Team` in Slack!